At What Temperature Does Salt Melt Ice

 Temperature of the Environment

-The ambient temperature plays a crucial role in determining the effectiveness of salt in melting ice.
-Salt is more effective when the ambient temperature is closer to the freezing point of water.
+The ambient temperature makes a real difference in determining the effectiveness of salt in melting ice.
+But salt is more effective when the ambient temperature is closer to the freezing point of water.
 At extremely low temperatures, the salt's ability to lower the freezing point may be insufficient to melt the ice.

 Size and Form of Salt Crystals

 The size and form of salt crystals can affect how quickly they dissolve and, therefore, how quickly they begin to lower the freezing point.
-Finer salt crystals dissolve more rapidly than larger crystals, leading to a faster initial effect.
-However, larger crystals may provide a longer-lasting effect as they dissolve more slowly over time.
+Which means finer salt crystals dissolve more rapidly than larger crystals, leading to a faster initial effect.
+Still, larger crystals may provide a longer-lasting effect as they dissolve more slowly over time.

 Presence of Other Impurities